swidler/roam-python/README.md

 	-t, --templ template for extra text (beyond default filename) in sample filename: <sample_name><templ>.
 		For example, for filename ancient_human_trial1 using sample name ancient_human, set templ to _trial1 (optional).
-	-st, --stages stages of the pipelibe to be run, a list specified with no quotes or commas, e.g., -st DMR.
+	-st, --stages stages of the pipeline to be run, a list specified with no quotes or commas, e.g., -st DMR.
 		Further details later in this document (default: both stages) -de, --delta minimum methylation difference between the two groups to be considered as a